joaoaugustolaner/fractal-parallel/README.md

 # fractal-parallel
-This repository contais a parallel execution of a mandelbrot fractal
+This repository contais a parallel execution of a mandelbrot fractal using p-threads

 ---